ffbeast/ffbeast.github.io/docs/en/joystick_DIY_metal_kit.md

 {:toc}

 ---
 For those who do not want to bother with searching places where to order metal parts and source other major parts separately I can propose a kits of them.

+{: .important }
-All parts are as they come from machining shop.
+>All parts are as they come from machining shop.
 You will need to deburr/sand them on your own if needed.

+{: .important }
-Kit will include only parts on photo.
+>Kit will include only parts on photo.
 You will need to obtain screws/nuts and electronic on your own according to the BOM.

 {: .important }
-> For availability of kits contact me directly via <a href="mailto:ffbeast.devices@gmail.com"><b>email</b></a>.
+> For availability of kits contact me directly via <a href="mailto:ffbeast.devices@gmail.com"><b>e-mail</b></a>.

 ## Base metal set